blank100/SwiftGraphics/README.markdown

 [develop]: https://github.com/schwa/SwiftGraphics/tree/develop

 Also note this project has moved to Swift 2.0 which requires Xcode 7.0 and Mac OS X 10.10.
-Note that this change breaks [Travis CI](issue58] (again).
-This project will move to [BuildKite)(BuildKite).
+Note that this change breaks [Travis CI](issue58).
+This project will move to [BuildKite](buildkite).
 A Swift 1.2 branch has been made available - but no development will be occurring on this branch.

 [issue58]: https://github.com/schwa/SwiftGraphics/issues/58
 [buildkite]: http://buildkite.com/